python-poetry/poetry/docs/docs/cli.md

 ## publish

-This command builds (if not already built) and publishes the package to the remote repository.
+This command publishes the package, previously built with the [`build`](#build) command, to the remote repository.

 It will automatically register the package before uploading if this is the first time it is submitted.

 ```bash
 poetry publish
 ```

+It can also build the package if you pass it the `--build` option.

 ### Options